Secreted proteins with unknown location

 Functions of secreted proteins with unknown location

-In Figure 1 the function of these proteins have been annotated, based mainly on uniprot molecular function and biological process keywords, to a single function term according to the following hierarchy: Blood coagulation, Complement pathway, Acute phase, Cytokine, Hormone, Neuropeptide, Growth factor, Receptor, Lectin, Transport, Developmental protein, Defence, Enzyme, Enzyme inhibitor, Transcription, Immunity, Cell adhesion.
-Other uniprot terms to which only few proteins were annotated were grouped together under the term Other.
-According to these criteria less than half 48% of these genes encode proteins with a known function according to uniprot keywords.
-The largest groups are enzymes (n= 35) including some potential phospholipases and serine proteases, and receptors (n= 12) with possibly secreted isoforms.
+In Figure 1 the function of these proteins have been annotated, based mainly on Uniprot molecular function and biological process keywords, to a single function term according to the following hierarchy: Blood coagulation, Complement pathway, Acute phase, Cytokine, Hormone, Neuropeptide, Growth factor, Receptor, Lectin, Transport, Developmental protein, Defence, Enzyme, Enzyme inhibitor, Transcription, Immunity, Cell adhesion.
+Other Uniprot terms to which only a few proteins were annotated were grouped under the term Other.
+According to these criteria, less than half (55%) of these genes encode proteins with a known function according to Uniprot keywords.
+The largest groups are enzymes (n= 22) including some potential phospholipases and serine proteases, and receptors (n= 11) with possibly secreted isoforms.

 Tissue specificity classification

 The genes were further analyzed based on mRNA expression and categorized according to tissue specificity and tissue distribution.
-Only 14% of the genes were classified as tissue -or group enriched, i.e. having either at least five-fold higher mRNA level in one tissue or in a group of two to five tissues compared to all other tissues.
-For 5 genes RNA expression was not detected in any of the analyzed samples from HPA, GTEx or FANTOM (Fig. 2).
-Regarding expression pattern across all tissues, more than half of the genes show a less tissue restricted expression and were detected in more than 30% of the tissues, with 28% being expressed in all analyzed tissues (Fig. 3).
+Only 15% of the genes were classified as tissue -or group enriched, i.e. having either at least four-fold higher mRNA level in one tissue or in a group of two to five tissues compared to all other tissues.
+For 5 genes RNA expression was not detected in any of the analyzed samples from HPA or GTEx (Fig. 2).
+Regarding expression patterns across all tissues, more than half of the genes show a less tissue restricted expression and were detected in more than 30% of the tissues, with 12% being expressed in all analyzed tissues (Fig. 3).